Native App Studio

 - Practice object-oriented concepts in Java or Swift

-You are expected to complete all provided exercises, attend all programming labs, submit five fully working practice apps, as well as a final project.
+You are expected to complete the provided exercises, attend most office hours, submit five fully working practice apps, as well as a final project.

 Programming 1 and 2, or equivalent, as decided by the course’s instructor.
 You need to be comfortable with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
 You also need to have a laptop capable of running either Xcode or Android Studio.

 The course’s staff consists of your instructor and many teaching assistants.
-You are encouraged to speak to any of the staff at the lab to get help with your problem sets or to ask questions about lectures.
+You are encouraged to speak to any of the staff in the lab to get help with your problem sets or to ask questions about lectures.
 Send a help request by using the “Ask” menu, above.
+Due to the size of the course, we can’t usually respond to email inquiries about your assignments.
+You are encouraged to speak to a student assistant or the instructor in the lab.
+Below you will find a list of the courses’s instructors:

 You must complete all guided projects and a final project to be eligible for a satisfactory grade, unless granted an exception in writing by the course’s heads.